-Ron Tarver received a BA in Journalism and Graphic Arts from Northeastern State University in Tahlequah, OK and an MFA from the University of the Arts in Philadelphia, PA.
-He serves as Visiting Assistant Professor of Studio Art specializing in photography at Swarthmore College.
+Ron Tarver received a BA in Journalism and Graphic Arts from Northeastern State University and an MFA from the University of the Arts.
+He serves as Associate Professor of Art specializing in photography at Swarthmore College.
 Before Swarthmore, Tarver was a photojournalist at the Philadelphia Inquirer for 32 years where he shares a 2012 Pulitzer Prize for his work on a series documenting school violence in the Philadelphia public school system and has been nominated three previous times.
 His work has been published in National Geographic, Life, Time, Newsweek, Sports Illustrated, and Black and White Magazine.
 He is co-author of the book We Were There: Voices of African American Veterans, published by Harper Collins in 2004, which was accompanied by a traveling exhibition that debuted at the National Constitution Center in Philadelphia.

 In addition to a successful career in photojournalism, Tarver has distinguished himself in the field of fine art photography.
 A recipient of the prestigious Pew Fellowship in the Arts, he has also received grants from the National Endowment for the Arts through BLAC Inc. in Oklahoma City, the Pennsylvania Council on the Arts, and two Independence Foundation Fellowships.
 He was named one of the Delaware Valley's "50 Rising Stars in the Arts" by Seven Arts Magazine and is an alumni of the Center For Emerging Visual Artists.